-The recorded history of the Ashridge Court Estate goes back to the 1100's when the Valletort family lived here and were Lords of the Manor of North Tawton.
+The recorded history of the Ashridge Court Estate goes back to the 1300's when Edwina de Valletort, a scion of the Norman barons of North Tawton, married Richard wood and they settled here.
 Surrounded by verdant woodland and rolling fields, the estate has waxed and waned through the years with the fortunes of it's owners.
-Nestled into the edge of North Tawton, the estate has links as far apart as India and Prayer-book Rebellion.
+Nestled into the edge of North Tawton, the estate has links as far apart as India and the Prayer-book Rebellion.
 Without too much ado, people have been making a living from this land for at least 1000 years, quietly sowing and reaping whilst wars, plagues and politics swept on around them.
 Long may it continue.

-When we bought the Ashridge Estate in 2012 the Great Barn was in a deteriorating state.
-Overgrown and damp, a lean-to shelter had been constructed along the back and this was conspiring with the bad gutters to badly erode the cob walls.
-The interior was divided into four sections with a concrete extension over the double doors at the end of the building.
-Removing the lean-to was a priority as it was degrading the walls at an alarming rate but after a bit of patching the barn was no longer in danger of collapse and was used for storage.
+When we bought the farm in 2012 the Great Barn was in a dilapidated state.
+Overgrown and damp, a lean-to shelter had been constructed along the back and this was conspiring with the unmaintained gutters to erode the cob walls.
+The interior was divided into four sections, with a concrete block tractor shed at the West end.
+Removing the lean-to was a priority; damp cob will collapse from one day to the next, so urgent action was required.
+After a bit of patching, the barn was at least structurally sound.

 A few years later, our daughter was getting married and we had (rashly!) offered to host the reception at Ashridge Court.
 Excited, but unsure how it was going to work, she invited a gaggle of girlie friends down to help her hash out a plan.
 The original plan was to have a marquee, but when the women saw the Great Barn they were adamant that, with a little bit of work, the barn would make a gorgeous venue.
 Work on renovating the Great Barn started in April of 2015, continuing apace to finish the week before the wedding at the beginning of August.
 We think that the Great Barn turned out to be an excellent venue in practice as well as theory but don't take our word for it - why don't you visit us and see for yourself!